-Now a baby elephant is cute and pretty “harmless” but the circus owners have to think about when its fully grown and cant be controlled, so to break it, and make it controllable.
+Now a baby elephant is cute and pretty “harmless” but the circus owners have to think about when it’s fully grown, so to break it, and make it controllable.
 They tie it down , pin it to the ground with the strongest shackles they can get.

-The elephant is pinned to the ground and no matter how long it struggles and trashes about , it cant move or break free.
-It remains this way for days or however long it takes for that elephant to stop struggling and resign its self to its fate.
-It losses hope and is broken.
+No matter how long it struggles and trashes about unable to move or break free.
+It remains this way for however long it takes for that elephant to stop struggling and resign its self to its fate, losses hope .

-The chains are lossend, but psycologically that elephant is never the same.
+The chains that restrained it have gone, but psychologically that elephant is never the same.
 Even as an adult the trainer can tie it to stick with a rope and it wont struggle.
 It wont attempt to break free.

-We still operate on “this is Nigeria, its not possible because of….(insert reasons)
+We still use, “this is Nigeria, it’s not possible because of….(insert reasons)

 Our problems wont go away anytime soon.
-But we desire to make great films, as great as they can be within our limitations and challenges.
+But we want to make great films within our limitations and challenges.

-But they will never be as great as they can be if we continue with the default of “its not possible”, “because of Naija”, “Stop comparing”
+But they will never be as great as they could be if we continue with the default of “it’s not possible”, “because of Naija”, “Stop comparing”

 Actually, each time an audience member has to decide to how to spend their N5,000-N10,000

-(Tickets for 2,Parking,Pop Corn& Drinks (Hotdog&Shawrma),Petrol+their TIME) on a Nollywood film or a Hollywood film, during that one free day in a week/month they are able go to the cinema.
-A comparison is being made.
-And 90% of the time it is the Hollywood film they choose.
+(Tickets for 2,Parking,Pop Corn& Drinks (Hotdog&Shawrma),Petrol+their TIME) on a Nollywood film or a Hollywood film, during that one free day in a week/month they are able go to the cinema, comparisons would be made 90% of the time it Hollywood film they choose.

-WE have to break the psycological trap which has us defaulting to
+WE have to break the psychological trap which has us defaulting to;

 –They tried acknowledge their effort( Will you apply this next time your Bank,Telco messes up or Restaurant served you bad food?)

--Film is not easy in Nigeria( its not easy anywhere, even with $m budget, ask
+-Film is not easy in Nigeria( it isn’t easy anywhere, even with $m budget, ask

 Josh Trank about Fan4stic($125m)